writing-resources/awesome-scientific-writing/README.md

   a collection of CommonMark, MyST markdown and Jupyter notebooks into a HTML website.
 - [MyST](https://myst-parser.readthedocs.io/en/latest/) - Markedly Structured Text,
   a superset of CommonMark markdown with reStructuredText like features.
+- [MyST Markdown CLI](https://mystmd.org/) - Command-line tools for building scientific documents from MyST Markdown with citations, cross-references, and HTML, PDF, and Word output.
 - [nbconvert](https://nbconvert.readthedocs.io/en/latest/) - Convert Jupyter
   notebooks into `reveal.js` presentations, PDF, HTML, Markdown, reStructuredText and more.